 Here you will find Barclays Park, which was donated to the island by Barclays Bank to celebrate the island’s independence from the UK in 1966.
 This is a beautiful spot for picnics and bathing in the many rock pools that form in low tide.

-Keeping on this road will bring you to Bathsheba, home of the infamous Soup Bowl, which is a legend world wide for surfers as it provides excellent year round waves.
+Keeping on this road will bring you to Bathsheba, home of the infamous Soup Bowl, which is a popular worldwide for surfers as it provides excellent year-round waves.

 Bathsheba is a quaint little town with many bars and restaurants to just sit back and enjoy the entertainment of many professional surfers.

-Coming out of Bathsheba you will pass Andromeda Gardens where you can see the bearded fig trees, and if you carry on down the coast road until you reach St Margaret’s Church, stop here for an excellent photo opportunity overlooking
+Coming out of Bathsheba, you will pass Andromeda Gardens where you can see the bearded fig trees, and if you carry on down the coast road until you reach St Margaret’s Church, stop here for an excellent photo opportunity overlooking St Martins Bay.

-You are now entering the parish of St John and will come to Bath, a lovely area for a picnic and a shaded beach.
-This is a popular stop for tourists and guided tours.
+You are now entering the parish of St. John and will come to Bath, a lovely area for a picnic and a shaded beach.
+This is a favorite stop for tourists and guided tours.

-Now follow the signs for Ragged Point Lighthouse, and continue down the east coast where you will pass Bottom Bay, Harrismiths, Sam Lords Castle, Crane Beach and Foul Bay.
+Now follow the signs for Ragged Point Lighthouse, and continue down the east coast where you will pass Bottom Bay, Harrismith, Sam Lords Castle, Crane Beach, and Foul Bay.
 All of these beaches and bays are stunning to look at and well worth stopping at.